ComradDoge/DogeEU4/README.md

 - Fixed Kingdom/Empire Ideas not properly converting when changing rank.
 - Added a naval reform that does something funny with naval doctrines, tehe.
 - Added a privilege akin to Raise Taxes (name changed to Clerical Funding) for Burghers.
+- Tir na Celtigh adm requirement lowered and Brittany, akin to Scotland, can form it as well.
 - Marine Army reform tweaked so you have a chance for at least one cannon stack.
 No promises.
 - France saw a bunch of tweaks/rework to itself from naval doctrine, muskateers, reform and system of appanages.
 - Removed or updated some privileges that were either low quality or duplicates/similar of existing vanilla ones.